Sign structure of the $t$-$t^\prime$-$J$ model and its physical consequences

-{\it Binding energy.---} An important result we find in this work is that in the $t$-$t'$-$J$ model the holes form pairs not only in the SC phase, but also in the CDW phase.
+An important result we find in this work is that in the $t$-$t'$-$J$ model the holes form pairs not only in the SC phase, but also in the CDW phase.
 Following the usual definition, we calculate the binding energy $E_b$ as

 where $E(N_h, S)$ denotes the lowest-energy in the sector with hole number $N_h$ and total spin quantum number $S$ (total spin-$z$ component $S$) for the $t$-$t'$-$J$ ($\sigma t$-$t'$-$J$) model.
-The negative $E_b$ characterizes hole binding.
-On the 4-leg cylinder, we obtain well converged binding energy.
-In the $t$-$t'$-$J$ model, although the system exhibits different phases including the Luther-Emery liquids, stripe, and phase separation with tuning parameters~\cite{Jiang_PRR_2020}, the binding energies, which converge quickly with system length, are always negative [Figs.~\ref{fig:binding}(a) and \ref{fig:binding}(b)].
-On the other hand, for the $\sigma t$-$t'$-$J$ model, the binding energies are positive and strongly size dependent, which are clearly extrapolated to zero for $L_x \to \infty$ [Fig.~\ref{fig:binding}(c) and see SM Sec.
-II.~\cite{SM} for the binding energy scaling at $\delta = 1/8$].
+The negative $E_b$ characterizes the existence of hole binding.
+On the four-leg cylinder, our large bond dimensions can guarantee a very good convergence of binding energy.
+In the $t$-$t'$-$J$ model, although the system can exhibit Luther-Emery liquid and filled stripe phases with tuning parameters~\cite{Jiang_PRR_2020}, the binding energies, which converge quickly with system length (see the consistent $L_x = 24$ and $48$ results in Figs.~\ref{fig:binding}(a) and \ref{fig:binding}(b)), are always negative.
+On the other hand, for the $\sigma t$-$t'$-$J$ model, the binding energies are positive and strongly size dependent.
+Importantly, the positive binding energies of the $\sigma t$-$t'$-$J$ model are clearly extrapolated to zero for $L_x \to \infty$ [see Fig.~\ref{fig:binding}(c), and Fig.~\ref{fig:BE_8_extrap}(a) in Appendix~\ref{appsec:binding} at $\delta = 1/8$].